SmartlyDressedGames/Unturned-Docs/servers/server-hosting.rst

 Difficulty Settings
 ```````````````````

-Configure your server's game rules, public server listing, and many other options from the **Config.json** file.
+Configure your server's game rules, public server listing, and many other options from the :ref:`doc_servers_server_configuration` file.

-This file has separate sections for each difficulty preset – Easy, Normal, and Hard.
-By default, servers use the settings in the Normal difficulty section.
+By default, there are separate config files for each difficulty preset – Easy, Normal, and Hard.
+By default, servers use the Normal difficulty file.

 .. hint::

-	You can use the ``Difficulty`` command to use the settings configured in either the Easy or Hard sections.
+	You can use the ``Difficulty`` command to use the settings configured in either the Easy or Hard files.

-Learn about more commands on the `Unturned Wiki <https://unturned.wiki/Commands>`_.

 Steam Workshop Mods
 ```````````````````